KNg-02/Python-Word-Counter-and-Ranking/README.md

 *Note: When prompted to, you will constantly be asked to provide correct input, so if it's invalid, you will be able to re-input such without needing to re-run the program.*

 In the beginning, select between three options by their respective number:
-* `1`: Count words from all characters, filtered by categories (Class/Rarity/Position/Year) via input later
+* `1`: Count words from all subjects, filtered by categories (Class/Rarity/Position/Year) via input later
-* `2`: Count words from all characters, ignoring categorical filters
+* `2`: Count words from all subjects, ignoring categorical filters
 * `3`: End program

-Should `2` be sent, word counts from all characters and categories will immediately be provided and the program will end.
+Should `2` be sent, word counts from all subjects and categories will immediately be provided and the program will end.

 ### Category Filtering
 Should `1` be sent, you will have the option to select between the four categories to filter with.

-* Only characters that are part of the given categories, followed by their subsequent sub-categories will appear.
-For example, with input as `Rarity` followed by `Epic`, only characters that fall under the `Epic` sub-category will appear in our final result.
+* Only subjects that are part of the given categories, followed by their subsequent sub-categories will appear.
+For example, with input as `Rarity` followed by `Epic`, only subjects that fall under the `Epic` sub-category will appear in our final result.

-* However, should two categories be present, for example, with `Rarity` as `Epic` and `Year` by `2021`, only characters that are `Epic` **and** `2021` will appear.
+* However, should two categories be present, for example, with `Rarity` as `Epic` and `Year` by `2021`, only subjects that are `Epic` **and** `2021` will appear.
 Think of it as `if rarity == "Epic" and year == 2021`.

 It'll take too long to specify every possible interaction, so **think of it as playing around with column filters in Excel.**.
 Alternatively, jump to the "How category filtering works" section for a more in-depth explanation.